uvapl/uva-prog-physics/10 Week 1/10 Python Practice/30 Hackers.md

 3. Now modify your code, so that it produces the encoded string using the cyclic cipher with the shift value entered by the user.
 Let's see how one might do a cyclic shift.
-Let’s say we have the sequence:
+Let's say we have the sequence:

 		012345